 Still, Daoists like Li Manshan will have picked up a broad understanding of the texts they sing every day, even if they have never been taught their “meaning”.
 They know Laozi not as the author of the Daode jing but as a god.

 The subject of the first verse to the dao, “We bow in homage to the worthy of the dao treasure, Perfected One without Superior” (Jishou guiyi daobaozun, Wushang zhenren) is Laozi himself, so it is he who is the subject of the remainder of the verse: “He descended from the heavenly palace” (xialiao tiangong) refers to Laozi descending from the heavenly palace after beholding the sufferings of the deceased spirit (guanjian wangling shou kuqing)—it’s all about Laozi!
-So you see, Li Manshan gets the texts…
+So you see, Li Manshan does get the texts…

 As for any ritual tradition, where does the “meaning” reside, when texts are unintelligible to their audience?
 When we translate and explain ritual texts, we are radically altering them as experienced by their audience.
 True, the performers, the priests, certainly “understand” them, to various degrees, if not in the same way as scholars translating them.
 I don’t suggest limiting ourselves to the consideration of how people experience rituals, but that should surely be a major part of our studies.
 Experience lies beyond textual exegesis, consisting largely in sound and vision.